 Every business requires a brand identity: it is the public face of the company.
-It’s often the first representation of a company or person’s assets, purpose and motivations that its’ customers are likely to encounter.
-These properties are commonly referred to as the brand values.
-Marketing the brand values of a company correctly is increasingly recognised as one of the core concerns of any business, and is fundamental to the ensuing success of operations.
+It’s often the first representation of a company or person’s assets, purpose, and motivations that its’ customers are likely to encounter.
+These properties are commonly referred to as brand values.
+Marketing the brand values of a company correctly is increasingly recognized as one of the core concerns of any business, and is fundamental to the ensuing success of operations.

 Graphic designers are called upon to relate the arrangements of images and words that comprise a brand and to communicate its value to the inner thoughts and behaviors of consumers.
-Marketers in turn are required to develop the standards of practise which govern good and fruitful creation and management of brands.
+Marketers, in turn, are required to develop the standards of practice which govern good and fruitful creation and management of brands.
 Perhaps the single most important aspect of this is the role played by graphic designers, recruited to design the image that usually becomes the single-most typical incarnation of a brand and its’ values.

 What Are Brand Values?

-As suggested, brand values are the messages that an organisation seeks to communicate about themselves through the image of their brand.
+Brand values are the messages that an organization seeks to communicate about themselves through the image of their brand.
 Over the past decades, there has been considerable change in the types of messages that companies seek to present.
 In the most recent edition of Creating Powerful Brands, Leslie de Chernatony and colleagues (2010) provide an update of a book first published in 1992, when considerations of brand value were different.
-The tendency had been toward standardisation and homogenisation, as companies sought a rigorously managed and risk-averse brand, that communicated professionalism and competency.
+The tendency had been toward standardization and homogenization, as companies sought a rigorously managed and risk-averse brand, that communicated professionalism, and competency.
 In recent years however the tendency has been toward heterogeneity and what the authors describe as a ‘loose-tight approach’.
 It is tight in the sense that the company adopts a small core set of values that must be adhered to in all brand communication, and thus embodied in the brand image itself.
-Recalling the Nike example, they centre in on a core brand value that suggests that everybody can be perform like an athlete.
-It is loose then in the sense that country managers can tailor marketing or products to local cultural and societal norms: different types of Nike shoes are more popular in different countries, testament to their success in pursuing this approach.
+Recalling the Nike example, the center in on a core brand value that suggests that everybody can perform like an athlete.
+It is loose than in the sense that country managers can tailor marketing or products to local cultural and societal norms: different types of Nike shoes are more popular in different countries, a testament to their success in pursuing this approach.

-In addition, consumers are increasingly seen as active interactors with brands and values, often times shaping the brand’s value, against an older image as passive receptors of communications.
+Consumers often times shape the brand’s value, against an older image as passive receptors of communications.
 This mirror perhaps the move in the behavioral sciences to recognize the interactive role played by cognition and environment, that the two do not exist in separate spheres.
 This, as de Chernatony and colleagues suggest, has also mirrored the rise of the service sector and the corresponding demise of manufacturing.
 Services, such as those provided by graphic designers, rely more on the subjective impressions customers form: the customer experience or journey.
 This works most successfully when individual members of staff align their personal values with the brand values, and can then communicate these in a relatable manner to the customer.
 It is clear therefore that an understanding of the interaction between brand values and psychology is critical for any modern approach.

 The Psychology of Brands and Values

-• The first is object-centred and comprises the individuals interaction with the product itself, it’s utilitarian efficacy and aesthetic value.
+• The first is object-centered and comprises the individual’s interaction with the product itself, it’s utilitarian efficacy and aesthetic value.

 Shmitt further distinguished four psychological mechanisms that describe the individual’s mode of interaction with each level of brand value:

-1. First the individual identify’s the brand by recognising a cohesive set of characteristics that sits apart from the norm – again drawing attention to the important role that a graphic designer might play in logo design.
+1. First, the individual identifies the brand by recognizing a cohesive set of characteristics that sits apart from the norm – again drawing attention to the important role that a graphic designer might play in logo design.
 The visual properties of the logo and font directly relate to the likelihood of consumer identification.

 3. This is followed by a process of integration, as the consumer brings the product or brand values into line with their own personal values.
 Again this is likely to be aided by the proximity of views.

-The benefit of Schmitt’s approach is to restrict himself to a general model of consumer behavior, that therefore retains validity and reliability.
-Previous theoretical approaches to brand value can then be considered in the light of this new account, as for example with brand personality which seeks to analyse and inform brands in terms of individual personality differences.
+The benefit of Schmitt’s approach is to restrict himself to a general model of consumer behavior, that, therefore, retains validity and reliability.
+Previous theoretical approaches to brand value can then be considered in the light of this new account, as for example with a brand personality which seeks to analyze and inform brands in terms of individual personality differences.
 This can be distinguished into attempts to change the way the individual identifies and experiences the object and brand, and attempts to integrate the brand value with personal values and social norms.

 Graphic Designers and Brand Values

-All of this goes to point recall attention right back to our very own tagline: “We’ll build the designs that inspire your customers to fall in love with you.”
-There might truly be no better encapsulation of precisely what the best graphic designer can hope to achieve.
+“We’ll build the designs that inspire your customers to fall in love with you.”
+There may truly be no better encapsulation of precisely what the best graphic designer can hope to achieve.
 What is love if not for someone or something that seems to complement one’s personal values.
-By creating loose brands that allow consumers to quickly identify and integrate values with their own, designers allow individuals to discover quickly and effectively just what is out there that they might be likely to find themselves ‘loving’.
+By creating brands that allow consumers to quickly identify and integrate values with their own, designers allow individuals to discover quickly and effectively just what is out there that they might be likely to find themselves ‘loving’.